faceyspacey/redux-first-router/README.md

 ground up, what would it look like?"
 The result has been what we hope you feel to be one of those "inversion of control" scenarios that makes a challenging problem *simple* when coming at it from a different angle.

-The desired effect to have on you is: "Wow, this is an obvious and simple solution to a long standing problem.
+The desired effect to have on you is:
+> "Wow, this is an obvious and simple solution to a long standing problem.
 I'm not sure why this hasn't been done yet.
 This is the correct way to do this.
 Forget 'React Router' if your app is Redux-heavy.
 Redux states always had all we need to render our app."

-That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but we feel it is the most complete, tested and *spot on* solution.
+That said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
 We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the core right.
 The best part is that once you set it up there's virtually nothing left to do.
 It's truly "set it and forget it."
 Let's get started.

 ## Installation